Operation Anthropoid Memorial: Geographic context

 The assassination took place in Prague 8, at a hairpin turn created by the junction of Kirchmayerova třída (Avenue) and V Holešovičkách (Avenue).
 This site was chosen because the hairpin turn required Heydrich's driver to slow down when negotiating this turn, thereby creating a favorable opportunity for an ambush.
 The actual site of the assassination was the site chosen for the memorial.

 In the intervening years, the local geography has greatly changed.
 Kirchmayerova třída, now named Zenklova, no longer intersects V Holešovičkách.
 Although there is still a junction in the same place, it is formed by V Holešovičkách and two access ramps of the surrounding traffic interchange, the three roads together forming a triangular traffic island inside the hairpin turn where Kirchmayerova třída formerly intersected V Holešovičkách.
 Because the memorial was to be located amidst several busy thoroughfares, its most numerous and frequent observers would be the occupants of passing vehicles; this therefore became a very important factor in determining the proper scale for the memorial.
 The area surrounding the base of the sculpture has been designed so that the memorial integrates with the existing features of the parterre in a very natural manner.
 This area now consists of long, narrow concrete slabs, separated by narrow strips of earth, allowing grass to grow between the slabs.
 The greenery bursting through the concrete slabs not only integrates the memorial into the site, but also emphasises the vital spirit of the memorial and the events it commemorates.
 There is a memorial plaque directly in front of the sculpture.
 The whole composition escalates towards the sculpture.
 The ample space offered by this design enables the site to serve as a dignified gathering place for those wishing to remember the sacrifices made by the participants in Operation Anthropoid, as well as those who may gather for any solemn occasion.

-Streets immediately to the west of the memorial site are now named after Jozef Gabčík and Jan Kubiš, who carried out the ambush, and Josef Valcik, who acted as lookout and died alongside them in Ss.
-Cyril and Methodius Cathedral.
+Streets immediately to the west of the memorial site are now named after Jozef Gabčík and Jan Kubiš, who carried out the ambush, and Josef Valčík, who acted as lookout and died alongside them in Saints Cyril and Methodius Cathedral.